 I was diagnosed with Chronic Lyme disease 15 years ago, after many years of asking “what’s wrong with me?”
 Finally I had an answer, yet the answer was and still in just as confusing as not having a diagnosis.

 Living with Lyme disease is a constant battle.
 Sometimes you think you are on the winning side, your symptoms are light, you have a grip on your meds and treatment, and you actually feel pretty normal.

 But there are also days and weeks that you are on the losing side.
 Those are the days when you feel like you can only take so much until you have had enough.
 The disease doesn’t let up, it is always trying something new.
 And you just have to put your head down and take the punches.

 I know I am truly blessed to have them behind me cheering for me.
 Living with th thick sticky pain of Fibromyalgia that came with my Lyme disease is hard.
 I know I have a husband who will hold the world back for me as I push through one more day of feeling sluggish and sick until I can get back on my feet.

 Every doctor I have ever talked to has told me that the only way to win against chronic Lyme is to keep a positive attitude.
 YOU have to want to fight, because Lyme feeds on your fears.

 Through the years I have been a test subject for Lyme treatments.
 I have gone through the antibiotic treatments, been slapped around hard by the Herx reaction that comes with killing off large portions of the bacteria in my body.

-In fact, in the last few years I haven’t even been able to get a flu shot as the Lyme tends to either mimic the flu or I somehow get a version of the flu that my doctor has teased me about having the “zombie flu” because technically you aren’t supposed to get sick from the flu shots.
+In fact, in the last few years I haven’t even been able to get a flu shot.
+Lyme tends to either mimic the flu or I somehow get a version of the flu.
+My doctor has teased me about having the “zombie flu” because technically you aren’t supposed to get sick from the flu shots.